archivesspace/archivesspace/docs/slate/source/index.md

 	Integer id -- The ID of the record

-	Integer parent -- The parent of this node in the tree
+	Integer parent (Optional) -- The parent of this node in the tree

-	Integer position -- The position of this node in the tree
+	Integer position (Optional) -- The position of this node in the tree

 	Integer repo_id -- The Repository ID -- The Repository must exist